 - The power wire is about 16.5 ft long

-There is even a relief-spring to help ensure that the whip doesn’t degrade as fast as on other models.
 Unfortunately, the length of this antenna is both a blessing and a curse, as it can’t quite equal the performance of items that are over 3 ft.
-For supplementary performance, we suggest adding an SWR meter which can be a good investment for this antenna.
+To boost the performance, adding an SWR meter can be a good investment for this antenna.

 - 28-inch antenna length